Littleton Regional Healthcare selects Dartmouth Health as preferred future partner

 Joanne M. Conroy, MD

 After two years of extensive evaluation of various affiliation models, Littleton Regional Healthcare (LRH) is pleased to announce that its Board of Trustees has chosen Dartmouth Health (DH) as its preferred partner.
-LRH and DH have signed a letter of intent (LOI), which serves as the next step toward LRH joining the Dartmouth Health system.
+LRH and DH have signed a letter of intent (LOI) (PDF), which serves as the next step toward LRH joining the Dartmouth Health system.

 The signing of the LOI by LRH and DH represents a key step forward in the affiliation process that will include substantial due diligence and regulatory review of the transaction by the New Hampshire Attorney General's Office.